googleapis/google-cloud-python/docs/speech-usage.rst

 -----------------------

-The :meth:`~google.cloud.speech.Client.sync_recognize` method converts speech data to text and returns alternative text transcriptons.
+The :meth:`~google.cloud.speech.Client.sync_recognize` method converts speech data to text and returns alternative text transcriptions.

-This example uses ``language_code='en-GB'`` to better recognize a dialect from Great Britian.
+This example uses ``language_code='en-GB'`` to better recognize a dialect from Great Britain.

 .. code-block:: python